Method

 Objective function design

-The objective function (or misfit function) gives a scalar misfit value how well the source model fits the observed data.
+The objective function (or misfit function) gives a scalar misfit value which describes how well the source model fits the observed data.
 A smaller misfit value is better than a large one.
-The source model that results in the smallest values of the objective function is the global minimum of the misfit function optimum model.
+The global minimum of the objective function` represents the best-fitting source model.
+The objective function defines how different observed data sets are combined, which difference measure is applied, and how data uncertainties are considered.

 alternate text

-Figure 1: Overview of Grond’s objective function design.
-Each optimisation target (waveform, satellite and campaign GNSS) handles weights similarly and bootstraps differently.
-Details on how each target and weight vector is formed is described in the section below.
+Figure 1: Concept of Grond’s objective function design.
+The objective function combines different data sets (e.g., waveform, satellite and GNSS) with different weighting schemes to balance their influence.
+It also integrates bootstrap weights that are needed to assess uncertainties.
+Details on how each target and weight vector is formed are described in the sections below.

 Misfit calculation and objective function